jurerotar/Pillage-First-Ask-Questions-Later/README.md

 * Embassy & Stonemason buildings have been removed
 * New building are planned to be added (Mercenary camp, Terrain shaper,...)
 * New playable tribes
+* New artifacts, all of them available from the start of the server

 All of these changes are discussed in detail in our [Discord server](https://discord.gg/Ep7NKVXUZA), so feel free to join if you'd like to learn more or give your opinion!